Tanay7/Spacecraft-Telemetry/Spacecraft Telemetry Transmitter/Readme v12.md

 * **Error Correction Capability:** This code can correct up to `t = (n - k) / 2 = 16` byte errors occurring anywhere within the 255-byte received block.
 It can detect more errors than it can correct.
 * **Implementation (`buildTelemetryPacket`):**
     1. The 147-byte `tmPacket` struct (containing data + CRC) is populated.
-    2. The contents of `tmPacket` are copied byte-for-byte into the first 147 bytes of the `encodedData` buffer.
-    3. Bytes 147 to 222 of `encodedData` remain as padding (effectively zero-padded or containing stale data, depending on buffer initialization; the RS calculation only uses these 223 bytes).
+    2. The data from `tmPacket` is provided as input to the `rs.Encode()` function. *Note: The exact mechanism, including potential internal padding to 223 bytes and handling of the `memcpy` call preceding `rs.Encode` in the current code, depends on the specific `RS-FEC.h` library implementation and could be clarified for robustness.*
-    4. The `rs.Encode(encodedData)` method calculates the 32 parity bytes based on the 223 data bytes (payload + padding) and places them into `encodedData` at indices 223 to 254.
+    3. The `rs.Encode()` method calculates the 32 parity bytes based on the 223-byte data block (payload + padding) and writes the full 255-byte encoded block (padded data + parity bytes) into the `encodedData` buffer.
-    5. The entire 255-byte `encodedData` buffer is transmitted via LoRa.
+    4. The entire 255-byte `encodedData` buffer is transmitted via LoRa.

 ---